giantswarm/app-catalog-cleanup-tool/README.md

     python -m app_catalog_cleanup_tool -a ".*" -b "4 weeks" /tmp/giantswarm-playground-catalog
     ```

-3. Keep only at most 3 most recent builds of all apps which names start with "loki"
+3. Keep at most the 3 most recent builds of all apps with names starting with "loki"

     ```bash
     python -m app_catalog_cleanup_tool -a "loki.*" -l 3 /tmp/giantswarm-playground-catalog